Optimal quantization for nonuniform Cantor distributions: Optimal sets and the error for all

 \section{Optimal sets and the error for all $n\geq 2$}

-In this section, we first prove some lemmas and propositions that we need to deduce Theorem~\ref{Th1} which gives the induction formula to determine the optimal sets of $n$-means and the $n$th quantization errors for all $n\geq 2$.
-To prove the lemmas and propositions, we will frequently use the equation \eqref{eq1}.
+In this section, we first give some lemmas and propositions that we need to deduce the theorem Theorem~\ref{Th1} which gives the induction formula to determine the optimal sets of $n$-means and the $n$th quantization errors for all $n\geq 2$.

 \begin{lemma} Let $\ga=\{a_1, a_2\}$ be an optimal set of two-means, $a_1<a_2$.
 Then, $a_1=a(1)=S_1(\frac 23)$, $a_2=a(2)=S_2(\frac 2 3 )$, and the quantization error is $V_2=\frac{13}{612}=0.0212418.$ \end{lemma}